space-wizards/docs/src/en/general-development/codebase-info/pull-request-guidelines.md

 #### Admin changelog

-Putting `ADMIN` or `ADMIN:` in the changelog will place all changelogs below it into the admin changelog instead of the standard player changelog.
+Putting `ADMIN:` in the changelog will place all changelogs below it into the admin changelog category instead of the main changelog category.

 ```
 :cl:
-ADMIN
+ADMIN:
 - add: Added fun!
 - remove: Removed fun!
 - tweak: Changed fun!